-Note E: Heat aging condition: 150°C for 48 hrs.
+Note D: Heat aging condition: 100°C for 48 hrs.

 Note F: It may not be inferred that the same level of shielding effectiveness provided by a gasket material tested in the fixture per MIL-DTL-83528 Para.
-4.5.12 would be provided in an actual equipment flange, since many mechanical factors of the flange design (tolerances, stiffness, fastener comparisons between different gasket materials.
+4.5.12 would be provided in an actual equipment flange, since many mechanical factors of the flange design (tolerances, stiffness, fastener data applicable only to the test fixture design of MIL-DTL-83528, but which is useful for making comparisons between different gasket materials.
 The 40 GHz test data for all materials uses TP08 test method.